-We have just passed the anniversary of the scariest day of my financial career – the day Lehman Brothers collapsed.
-While the GFC was well underway, it was the Lehman Collapse that shifted us from a garden variety downturn, to a truly momentous event that threatened the financial system itself.
+We have just passed the anniversary of the scariest day of my financial career – the collapse of Lehman Brothers.
+While the Global Financial Crisis (GFC) was well underway, it was the Lehman Brothers Collapse that shifted us from a garden variety downturn, to a truly momentous event that threatened the financial system itself.

 In the lead up to 16 September 2008, we had already seen the collapse and then bail out of the venerable Bear Stearns, an institution in the US that survived the Great Depression and went on to become a household name.
 Its failure was ultimately a case study in greed.